UdaySagar25/scala-spark/articleFiles/27-2-25/groupBy-list-aggregations.md

 ### Summary
 In this article, we have seen:
-- What List aggregation methods are .
+- What List aggregation methods are.
 - How they are useful when we are dealing with large amounts of data.
 - How we can combine aggregate operations with list aggregation methods.